yuyu0127/AnimationWindowEnhancer/README.md

 ## Features

 * **DopeSheet Tab**: Displays curves representing value changes and gradient previews showing color changes for each row.
-* **Curve Tab**: Shows which property each curve is associated with, providing a clear link to the respective property.
+* **Curve Tab**: Shows a label for each curve to indicate the property associated with that curve.

 ## Setup